donejs/donejs/docs/guide.md

 </html>
 ```

 This is an HTML5 template that uses the [Handlebars syntax]() compatible [can.stache]() as the view engine and renders a `message` property from the application state.
-The `asset` helper provides assets like CSS styles, cached data and links to scripts based on the environment (development or production).
+The [asset]() helper provides assets like CSS styles, cached data and links to scripts based on the environment (development or production).

 The application main file at `pmo/app.js` looks like this:

 ```
 // pmo/app.js
 import AppMap from "can-ssr/app-map";
-import 'can/map/define/';

 const AppState = AppMap.extend({
-  define: {
-    message: {
-      value: 'Hello World!'
+  message: 'Hello World!'
-    }
-  }
 });

 export default AppState;